Omer-l/CST3170_Laboratory/bin/Lab1/README.md

 A 2D array of integers and a function that iteratively sorts based on the column number and prints the sorted array

-Below is an example of the output of ordering one column
+Below is an example of the output of sorting the arrays by the 1st column.

 ----------------------------
 ## ORDER COLUMN NUMBER 1